- Address: 55 Eastern Hospital Road, Hong Kong

 - Opened: 1953

 - Main use: Football

 Extra stadium info – Hong Kong Stadium

 The stadium is also known as a venue for the Hong Kong Sevens, a rugby sevens tournament.
 In 1956, it hosted the first-ever AFC Asian Cup match.
 30,000 people attended the football match.
-The venue hosted its first Bledisloe Cup match between the national rugby union teams of Australia and New Zealand in 2008, with 39,000 people in attendance.
+The venue named Hong Kong Stadium hosted its first Bledisloe Cup match between the national rugby union teams of Australia and New Zealand in 2008, with 39,000 people in attendance.
 In 2010, 26,000 people attended the second Bledisloe Cup game at the Hong Kong Stadium.

 South China AA

-The Hong Kong Stadium hosted numerous home games of the football club named South China Athletic Association.
+The Hong Kong Stadium hosted numerous home games for the football club named South China Athletic Association.
 They became the first club which won the top-flight football league of Hong Kong 10 times.
 The club was founded in 1910.
 In 1924, South China AA won the top division of Hong Kong for the first time in their history after gathering 36 points.